 Wise Business Account Review

 Wise was launched in 2011 with a mission to build a better way to move money around the world, making international payments cheaper, faster and more convenient.
-Today Wise has over 15 million customers and moves 95+ billion USD annually.
-As well as low cost international transfers with the real exchange rate, you can also get a Wise account for personal or business use to hold and convert 50+ currencies.
+Today Wise has over 16 million customers and moves 95+ billion USD annually.
+As well as low cost international transfers with the real exchange rate, you can also get a Wise account for personal or business use to hold and convert 40+ currencies, and spend with a linked Wise card.

-With a Wise business account, you can send payments to 70+ countries, and get paid like a local from 30 countries.
+With a Wise Business account, you can send payments to 160+ countries, and get paid conveniently from 30+ countries.
 You’ll also get business friendly features like batch payments, adjustable user-level permissions, automatic reconciliation with cloud based accounting software and a powerful API to automate payments.

 In this Wise business account review, we’ll share with you all you need to know about the Wise business account to help you decide if it’s right for your business.